MarcoAlejandro/cross_language_ray_cluster_experiment/readme.md

 ray-operator-pod                   1/1     Running   0          7d22h
 ```

-The folder `run-on-head` also contains a driver in [`script.py`](https://github.com/MarcoAlejandro/cross_language_ray_experiment/blob/main/run-on-head/script.py) for [running the program in the head node](https://docs.ray.io/en/master/cluster/kubernetes.html#running-the-program-on-the-head-node).
+The folder `run-on-head` also contains a driver in [`run_on_head_script.py`](https://github.com/MarcoAlejandro/cross_language_ray_experiment/blob/main/run-on-head/run_on_head_script.py) for [running the program in the head node](https://docs.ray.io/en/master/cluster/kubernetes.html#running-the-program-on-the-head-node).
 The driver configures the Java code search path.

-The program can be executed on the cluster to test that the cluster is capable of running Java code using python successfuly:
+The program can be executed on the cluster to test that the cluster is capable of running Java code using python:

 ```
 # Copy the ray program driver to the head node